RivaD2/personal/node/README.md

+# Node

-# FS module exercise: Render html on page after it is processed
+## FS module exercise: Render html on page after it is processed

 ## Why practice with the FS module?